Chapter 4 :

 I sighed.

-I was already nervous because no matter what, I'm getting married and it's my first time.
+I was already nervous because no matter what, I'm getting married and it was my first time.
 Every other girl would feel the same.
 I hadn't given much attention to the thought of living with someone else and having a whole new life.
-But now, everything seems scarier than expected.
-It actually not too scary if seem by someone else because my in-laws are good and about my husband, he's been decent enough.
+But now, everything seemed scarier than expected.
+It actually was not too scary if seen by someone else because my in-laws were good and about my husband, he's been decent enough.
 But through my perspective, it's not just about in-laws and husband.

-I can't exactly point out what it is but I know that I'm nervous and lowkey scared.
+I couldn't exactly point out what it was but I knew that I was nervous and lowkey scared.

-I looked up at myself in the vanity mirror infront of me.
-My makeup wasn't done completely but the lehenga had brought a huge change in my look.
+I looked up at myself in the vanity mirror in front of me.
+My makeup wasn't done completely but the lehenga had brought a huge change to my bare look.
 I was already a fiancee and today I'm the bride and tomorrow, I'll be a wife.
 So many new responsibilities all together at once.

-Honestly, I'm scared.
+Honestly, I was scared.
 Not of responsibilities but to have a completely new life in a completely new place.

 I let out a shaky breath before looking at the mehendi patterns on my hand.
 Maybe they'd have worked as a distraction but his name is now adding to my nervousness.
 So I closed my right palm and just pretended to check my nails while they did my hair.

-"Ma'am we're done", spoke the makeup artist.
-I let out a breath of relief before opening my eyes and adjusted my vision.
-I was almost sleeping because it's been hours since they have been using their creativity on me.
+"Ma'am, we're done," said the makeup artist.
+I let out a breath of relief before opening my eyes, adjusting my vision.
+I was almost dozing off because it'd been hours since they'd been implying their creativity on me.

 I couldn't believe that it was me.
-They had asked me to sit infront of a wall length mirror so I was able I see my whole look.
 My hair was done into a bun and two curled strands hung on either side of my face, a head jewellery added to my elegant hair look.

-If I describe my look in short, it'd be I was looking like a complete stranger.
+If I described my look in short, it'd be I was looking like a complete stranger.
 Their professional talent had completely changed my look.
 But I liked it.
-I felt so beautiful like I never did.
+I felt differently beautiful like I never did.

-Their each and every touch and enhanced my look and there wasn't at all any heaviness seen on my face.
+Their each and every touch had enhanced my look and there wasn't at all any heaviness seen on my face.
 The fear and nervousness was hidden too.

 Maybe it was true when someone had said that no matter what, looks matters and they're one of the sources of confidence.
-Even if it hears discriminating, it's the truth.
+Even if it hears discriminating, it was the truth.

-I thanked them for their hardwork as all of them left one by one and my cousins entered along with Neha and Nisharika.
-My bestfriends would also follow of course.
+I thanked them for their hardwork as all of them left one by one and my cousins entered along with Neha and Niharika.
+My best friends would also follow of course.

 "Oh my!
-Is this actually our zoology ma'am Ms. Manyavar?", I heard Ru exaggerating my name.
-I rolled my eyes at her, hiding the smile.
+Is this actually our zoology ma'am Ms. Manyavar?"
+I heard Ru exaggerating my name.
+I rolled my eyes at her, biting away the smile.
 Turning around I faced them only to earn gasps from all of them while Neha stood at the side, smiling at me.

-"Gosh woman, had I been a guy I'd have kidnapped and married you", spoke Rohini, my chachu's only daughter.
+"Gosh woman, had I been a guy I'd have kidnapped and married you," Rohini exclaimed, my chachu's only daughter.

 I chuckled.

-"Diya and I are already head over heels for you Geet", spoke Arya di keeping her hands over her heart.
+"Diya and I are already head over heels for you, Geet," said Arya di keeping her hands over her heart dramatically.
 She glanced at Diya, her sister to indicate to her to follow her act too.
 So Diya also followed suit.

 I finally let out a laugh at my dramatic cousins.
 I won't lie that I'm actually lucky to have both maternal and fraternal cousins so soft and kind.
 I know it's rare so I'll consider myself lucky.

 "They're waiting outside to take you to the mandap.
-You know bhai was shedding tears already", she spoke suppressing her laughter.
+You know bhai was shedding tears already," she said suppressing her laughter.
 I smiled at her.

-Even if Nishchay bhai was my cousin, we've been really close like biological siblings.
-We used to live together until his family had to move into the states so we got separated.
-But their parents are really kind so we still share that special bond.
+Even if Nishchay bhai was my cousin, we'd been really close like biological siblings.
+We used to live together until his family had to move into the states and we got separated.
+But our bond speciality persisted.

-"Chalo chalo yeh sab chodo aur Geetanjali tu dekh ke ki sab thik hai ki nahi.
+"Chalo chalo yeh sab chodo aur Geetanjali, tu dekh ke ki sab thik hai ki nahi.
 Hume bahar jana hai.
-Aman bhai jab bolenge to tu humare saath niklegi", spoke Priya.
-She's my mother's elder sister's second daughter but we I call her by her name because we are of the same age.
+Aman bhai jab bolenge to tu humare saath niklegi," said Priya.
+She was my mother's elder sister's second daughter but I called her by her name because we were of the same age.

-(Ok ok leave all these and Geetanjali you see if you're ready fully.
+(Ok ok leave all these and Geetanjali, you see if you're ready.
 We need to go out.
 Whenever Aman bhai calls us, you'll get out with us)

-I nodded and showed her a thumbs up.
+I nodded and gave her a thumbs up.

-"Didi", I heard Neha calling my as I looked up from my lehenga.
+"Didi," I heard Neha calling me, as I looked up from my lehenga.

 Her eyes were flickering and no matter how much she was trying, her tears were too evident in her eyes.
-I smiled at her, gulping down my own tears became if I broke down, everyone would too and now it wasn't the time.
-Living the whole life with your siblings and it's suddenly your time to let go of them is very weird and new.
-We all are attached to them no matter what and it breaks our hearts to know know that we won't be bickering anymore now, fighting and seeing each other the whole day now.
+I smiled at her, gulping down my own tears because if I broke down, everyone would too and now it wasn't the time.
+Living the whole life with your siblings and then it was suddenly your time to let go of them was very weird and new.
+We all were attached to them no matter what, it broke our hearts to know that we won't be bickering anymore now, fighting and seeing each other the whole day now.

 I embraced her and as soon as I did, she broke down.